 Little ones learn a lot every day just by moving through the world – being in new situations, being exposed to new ideas, and observing the people around them.
-Baby learns so much from you, just by watching you go about your day, and when he&;s playing with older kids, your toddler will learn from them, too.
+Baby learns so much from you, just by watching you go about your day, and when they&;s playing with older kids, your toddler will learn from them, too.

 Older children can inspire